coswat/code-commenter/plugin.md

 ## Example Usage

-Select the code you want to comment/uncomment then click the comment button to make it happen
+Select the code you want to comment/uncomment then click the comment button (//) to make it happen.
+Also you comment using keybindings.
+The default keybinding is Ctrl+U, you can edit it from the settings page.

 ![Code Comment](https://github.com/coswat/todo/assets/97345827/3d92ca99-12be-472b-96a4-4d62cb420552)